Eggyman0/telemetry-data-processor/README.md

 <img width="986" height="824" alt="2310_GroupProject_UML" src="https://github.com/user-attachments/assets/bb22925a-3210-4754-a6dd-5dcf123bedfa" />

 ## What have we done?
-### Modifications Made Since the Initial UML Diagram
+### Modifications Made Since the Initial UML Diagram / Class Discussion
-Since our initial presentation in class, we have decided to have our vectors store strings instead of other data types like double or bool.
-This is because we want to export our data into another csv file, which would require us to have our data saved as strings.
+* vectors store strings instead of other data types like double or bool.
+  - Needed in order to export data into another csv file
+* Full implementations of more classes
+  - Example: Conversion Class
+* Many assumptions were made along the design process of the project
+  - Format of data after conversion
+     - Ex: Time being converted into a readable format

 ### ChatGPT Usage
 AI was used for debugging errors that we had.
 So far, none of the code has been generated.